CIgrate: Automating CI Service Migration with Large Language Models: Empirical Evaluation

-This section outlines our study design, detailing our data source and analysis methods.
-An overview of the study is presented in Figure~\ref{fig:study_overview}, summarizing the flow from data sourcing and preprocessing to the analytical steps used to address the research questions (RQs).
+This section reports on the experiments we conduct to assess the effectiveness of {\approach}.
+An overview of our study is presented in Figure~\ref{fig:study_overview}, summarizing the flow of our empirical evaluation used to address four research questions (RQs).

-Our study utilizes the {\prevapproach} dataset~\cite{rzig2024example}, which provides curated migration examples of CI configurations between Travis CI and GitHub Actions for Java projects.
-This dataset includes 13,403 Travis-only projects, 15,888 GitHub Actions-only projects, from which we will use 1,252 dual-CI projects for testing.
-All YAML files are preprocessed and normalized to remove formatting inconsistencies, reduce noise, and enable structured comparisons.
-CI features such as matrix builds, environment variables, deployment steps, and caching mechanisms are categorized to facilitate feature-level analysis.
-Migration pairs will be converted into prompt completion format and tokenized for model fine-tuning and zero-shot evaluations.
-To assess developer satisfaction, we will use GitHub pull requests to collect feedback through Likert scale ratings~\cite{albaum1997likert} (see RQ4).
-The study design addresses four research questions, focusing on migration accuracy, model effectiveness, and developer perception.